Enterprise Linux 7

 server system (Bonus Section)

-Setting up an IPA server, authenticating a
+Setting up and managing an IPA server,

-client, and using kerberised logins and NFS
+and using kerberised logins and NFS access.

-(This is only covered if time permits)
+(This is covered only if time permits)